MattikanT/ADRI-Springboot-Mattikan-Tongsai/README.md

 ## Q3.

-Git makes coding work eaier among developers in a team.
+Git makes coding work easier among developers in a team.
 It is a version control system that enables collaboration and code modifications in a shared file.
-While also maintains the record and enables many users to view and follow who made modifications to the file and when.
+While also maintaining the record and enabling many users to view and follow who made modifications to the file and when.

 ## Q4.

-Clean code is a skill that all developers should develop in order to make your codes more simple, clean, organize and easy to understand by any experience developer.
-With the clean writing will help developers to read, modify and maintain the code easier on a daily basis and later on.
+Clean code is a skill that all developers should develop in order to make their codes more simple, clean, organized, and easy to understand by any experienced developer.
+The clean writing will help developers read, modify, and maintain the code easier on a daily basis and later on.